a Long Story Longer

-Hi, I’m Steve – freelance Creative Director and creator/host of Sweet Ride USA.
+Currently, I’m the Managing Creative Director of Digital & 360 at BPG in Los Angeles.
 I’ve had a wild ride through the entertainment business as you can see from my WikiPedia page.
-My specialties are digital creative ideas, entertainment marketing, design and WordPress sites.
-Have a look at some of my work here.
+My specialties are digital campaign strategies, creative marketing concepts, design and emerging technologies.

 I grew up a Walt Disney and Beatles obsessed kid about a mile from the Apple campus in Cupertino, California.
 On my 18th birthday, I moved to southern California to work at the Jungle Cruise at Disneyland.
 Hey, I thought Disneyland and LA were the same thing.
 Once I got the geography down, I went to music school in Hollywood to work on my rock n roll dream.
 After being romanced by the burgeoning coffeehouse scene a friend and I co-opened a little joint called “The Mad Hatter’s Espresso Bar” and met a ton of great artistic kids and hosted the coffeehouse’s open mic night.

 A talent scout from MTV saw me hosting and asked if I’d like to audition be a VJ.
 I got the job and moved to New York City.
 For two years, I worked at MTV hosting a variety of shows like Hangin’ with MTV, The Top 20 Countdown and doing loads of fun man-on-the-street shoots all over NYC.
 One time I got in trouble for saying Michael Jackson’s skin was getting so light that one day he’d be fluorescent, and MTV had to do a whole “Michael Jackson Weekend” to make up for it.